epfl-lasa/demo-voice-control/README.md

 rosrun demo_voice_control test_voice_control.py
 ```

-Speak one of the default commands ( start / stop / open / close / robot )
+Speak one of the default commands ( start / halt / open / close / robot )

 You can see the messages of the words you spoke in:
 ```